 Let Grey Matters Help with Your Anxiety

 The body heavily reflects what’s happening in your brain.
 It often keeps score, and many physical ailments can be connected directly to your mental health.
 At Grey Matters of Carmel, we help individuals of all ages mitigate their mental and physical symptoms of anxiety, PTSD, migraines, and concussions through brain training.
-If you’re ready to discover a new you, call our office today at (317) 215-7208 for a free consultation.
+If you’re ready to discover a new you, call our office today at (317) 215-7208 for a consultation.

 Photo by Priscilla Du Preez on Unsplash